chadananda/ocean-site-content/output/centenary/abdul-baha-prophet-god-asked-come-spokane.md

 ---

-# ‘Abdu’l-Bahá, "Prophet of God," Is Asked to Come to Spokane
+# ‘Abdu’l-Bahá, "Prophet of God," Is Asked to Come to Spokane {.title}

 Spokane Washington Daily Chronicle
 September 17, 1912
 Spokane, WA
+{.noid}